tohagan/ShouldBe/README.markdown

     Should.ThrowException<ArgumentOutOfRangeException>(() => widget.Twist(-1));

-### Features
+### Key Features

-* Extension methods wrapper NUnit assertions in order to write cleaner more readable Unit Tests
+* Uses type safe extension methods that wrapper NUnit assertions in order to write cleaner more readable Unit Tests
-  * Faster to code with Intellisense in VS.NET or other tools.
+* Faster to code with Intellisense in VS.NET or other .NET IDE tools.
-  * Note: ShouldBe extension methods all start with 'Should' to make them group together in intellisense lists so you can quickly find the method you need.
+  * All methods all start with 'Should' to make them group together in intellisense lists so you can quickly find the method you need.
 * Integrates with existing NUnit runner tools and 3rd partly tools like Resharper.
   * NOTE: Removed support for additional unit test libs (found in Shouldly)